Brewers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Brewers were upset in every contest.
+- In four games as the underdog over the last 10 matchups, the Brewers have a record of 1-3.

-- When it comes to the total, the Brewers and their foes are 5-4-1 in their previous 10 contests.
+- In their last 10 matchups with a total posted by oddsmakers, the Brewers and their opponents are 6-3-1 when it comes to hitting the over.

-- The past 10 Brewers matchups have not had a runline posted by oddsmakers.
+- The previous 10 Brewers matchups have not had a spread set by bookmakers.

 Brewers Betting Records & Stats